MenheraBot/Menhera-Picasso/README.md

   </p>
 </p>

+# ⚠️ THIS PROJECT HAVE BEEN DISCONTINUED ⚠️

+**In order to provide a better user experience, this project has been discontinued.
+This project is no longer maintained and will be archived soon.
+But not everything is bad.
+Menhera Picasso has a substitute.
+Visit [Menhera Van GOgh](https://github.com/MenheraBot/MenheraVanGOgh), It is pretty the same thing, but is made in GoLang.
+Thank you.**

 ## 👨‍💻 | Contributing

 You may contribute to this project by opening an issue or creating a pull request on GitHub.
 If you want to add a new asset, you need to follow this document, and send the asset to [MenheraBot's Suppport Server](https://discord.com/invite/fZMdQbA).